Quasi-Bayesian Inference for Production Frontiers: Proof of Theorem

-where $\hat{N}_n = \sum_{i=1}^n \mathds{1}\{ -\alpha_n(Y_i-q(1)) \in \cdot,X_i \leq x \}$ is a point process.
-We denote as the sample objective function.
-We derive the asymptotic distribution of $\widehat{Z}_n(k)$ in two steps.
-In the first step, we derive the limit of the sample objective function point-wise in $z$.
-Since the check function $\rho_\tau(u)$ and thus the sample objective function are convex, the point-wise convergence in $z$ is sufficient for the uniform convergence in $z$.
-Given the uniform convergence of the sample objective function, in the second step we show that the limit objective function has a unique minimizer $Z_\infty(k)$ with probability one.
-Then, we can apply the argmin theorem detailed in \cite{VW96} to establish the weak convergence of $\widehat{Z}_n(k)$.
+point-wise in $(z_0,\tilde{z}_0,z_1,\cdots,z_L)$.
+Since the check function $\ell_\tau(u)$ and thus the sample objective function are convex, the point-wise convergence in $(z_0,\tilde{z}_0,z_1,\cdots,z_L)$ is sufficient for the uniform convergence in $(z_0,\tilde{z}_0,z_1,\cdots,z_L)$.
+Given the uniform convergence of the sample objective function, in the second step we show that the limiting objective function has a unique minimizer with probability one.
+Then, by Lemma \ref{lem:convexity}, we have

+We focus on deriving the limit of $Q_n(z,k)$ in \eqref{eq:obj1} with generic $(z,k)$ such that $k$ is not an integer.
+Then, the limit of \eqref{eq:Qsum} is just the sum of the limits of each term in it.